TheKenetics/render_bake_helper/README.md

 Repeat for each material your objects have.

 ## Install
-1. Download the python file (put it in a place where you can easily find it, like your desktop)
+Download the repository, Clone or Download > Download ZIP (put it in a place where you can easily find it, like your desktop)
-2. In Blender's settings, go to the addons tab
+In Blender's settings, go to the addons tab
-3. At the bottom, click "Install from File"
+At the bottom, click "Install from File"
-4. Find where you put the python file, select it, and click "Install from File"
+Find where you put the ZIP file, select it, and click "Install from File"

 ## Using
 Bake Helper is in Properties Window > Render Tab > Bake Helper